Old Latin: First declension (a)

 In the accusative singular, Latin regularly shortens a vowel before final m.

 In the ablative singular, -d was regularly lost after a long vowel.
 In the dative and ablative plural, the -abos descending from Indo-European *-ābhos is used for feminines only (deabus). *-ais > -eis > -īs is adapted from -ois of the o-declension.

 The vocative singular had inherited short -a.
-This later merged with the nominative singular when -ā was shortened to -ă.
+This later merged with the nominative singular when original *-ā was shortened to -ă.

 The locative case would not apply to such a meaning as puella, so Roma, which is singular, and Syracusae, which is plural, have been substituted.
 The locative plural has already merged with the -eis form of the ablative.